Minimal Doubling Fermion and Hermiticity: Conclusion

 \subsection{Acknowledgement}

-\mbox{} S.K thanks M. Hashi, T. Kimura, T. Misumi, T. Noumi and H. Suzuki for grateful discussions and comments.
-This work was partially supported by Research Center for Measurement in Advanced Science of Rikkyo University.
+\mbox{} S.K. thanks M. Hashi, T. Kimura, T. Misumi, T. Noumi, and H. Suzuki for helpful discussions and comments.
+This work was partially supported by the Research Center for Measurement in Advanced Science at Rikkyo University.